 Meet the Judges

-For the 2019 Literary Taxidermy Short Story Competition, we assembled a group of professional writers and editors from all walks of the literary life, including a poet, a playwright, a mystery writer, a speculative fiction writer, a fantasy writer, a creative non-fiction writer, a memoirist, and a food writer.
-They have a challenging task, separating not only wheat from chaff, but wheat from wheat, and we are grateful for their enthusiastic and perspicacious participation.
+For the 2020 Literary Taxidermy Short Story Competition, we assembled a group of professional writers and editors from all walks of the literary life, including a poet, a playwright, a mystery writer, a speculative fiction writer, a journalist, a hard-SF game designer, a creative non-fiction writer, and a fantasist.
+They had a challenging task, separating not only wheat from chaff, but wheat from wheat, and we are grateful for their enthusiastic and perspicacious participation.

 Catherine Barnett is the author of three collections of poems: Human Hours (2018), The Game of Boxes (2012), and Into Perfect Spheres Such Holes Are Pierced (2004).
 Her honors include a Whiting Award, a Guggenheim Fellowship, and the James Laughlin Award from the Academy of American Poets.
 She has published widely in journals and magazines, including The American Poetry Review, Barrow Street, The Iowa Review, The Kenyon Review, and The Washington Post.
 Barnett teaches in the graduate and undergraduate programs at New York University, is a distinguished lecturer at Hunter College, and works as an independent editor.
 She has degrees from Princeton University, where she has taught in the Lewis Center for the Arts, and from the MFA Program for Writers at Warren Wilson College.
 You can learn more about her on the web at the Academy of American Poets.